openshift-pipelines/pipelines-as-code/docs/content/_index.md

 ## Documentation

-For more details on the different installation methods please follow [the installation document](/docs/install/overview) detailing the Pipelines as Code installation steps.
+For more details on the different installation methods please follow [the installation document](/docs/install/overview) detailing the Pipelines-as-Code installation steps.

-If you need to use `Pipelines as Code` and author `PipelineRuns` you can follow the [usage guide](/docs/guide)
+If you need to use `Pipelines-as-Code` and author `PipelineRuns` you can follow the [usage guide](/docs/guide)